 Major in Government and International Politics

-The Bachelor of Arts in Government and International Politics degree program at George Mason University's Schar School of Policy and Government is ideal for students who are interested in a career path in political analysis, international relations, public service, law, campaigns, or research.
+The Bachelor of Arts in Government and International Politics degree program at George Mason University's Schar School of Policy and Government is ideal for students who are interested in a career path in political science, international relations, public service, law, campaigns, or research.
 As a student in the program, you will learn to critically examine political issues, prominent actors, and processes in government, foreign policy, and international affairs.
 As governments and politics around the world respond to the rapid advancement of technology, this degree program equips students to face new challenges boldly and effectively.

 Government and International Politics major degree requirements: 43 credits, including five core courses, eight field study courses, and a senior seminar.